SaydsC/PandS-Project/README.md

 ![Scatterplot](https://github.com/SaydsC/PandS-Project/blob/master/scatterplot%20petal%20length%20by%20variety.png)

-I then used the "hue" feature in seaborn scatterplot to plot the varieties if Iris by colour.
-The output is the plotted relationship between the sepal length and sepal width of the three different varieties of the Iris.https://mldoodles.com/seaborn-scatterplot-hue-parameter/
+I then used the "hue" feature in seaborn scatterplot to plot the three varieties of the Iris by colour.
+The output is the plotted relationship between the sepal length and sepal width of the three different varieties of the Iris. https://mldoodles.com/seaborn-scatterplot-hue-parameter/

 ![Scatterplothue](https://github.com/SaydsC/PandS-Project/blob/master/scatterplot%20variety%20hue.png)